accupara/crave/README.md

 - `--disable-build-cache`

 This option tells crave to not use the build cache during the build process.
 All commands will be run through the compiler and no acceleration is enabled.

-- `--artifacts`

-This option tells crave to automatically download the specified artifact after the build is complete.
-The artifact is downloaded to the same location in the current sources as is present in the built workspace.

 ### crave ssh